-Ghosting may have its roots in the kind of shunning that some religious groups use to control the beliefs and behavior of its members.
+Ghosting is shunning taken to a whole new level in the digital age.
+Isolating and ignoring people has been used since forever by regimes and religious groups use to control the beliefs and behavior of its members.
 Perceived wrongdoing followed by punishment in the form of the silent treatment, banishment, excommunication, torture, and even death goes way back.

 Today, being among the disappeared in social media can feel just as bad.
 It is personal, it is aggressive.
 And it is a common way of dumping someone.

 Ghosting is the ultimate silent treatment.
 It consists of removing someone from all social media connections, and is often associated with dating, but ghosting occurs in lots of other relationships, too.
 Divorce, former work friends now competitors, relatives who can’t stand you, someone you were dating for a week or three years are all potential ghosting relationships.
 You can’t call, can’t see them on Facebook, can’t discuss it.
 Your phone number is blocked, your photos eliminated.
 When you’re ghosted, you can’t see someone’s present activities and future events, and you can’t see your own past reflected there anymore.
 Your entire history with someone may be erased.
 Ouch.

 If getting rid of someone were just blocking the phone or returning your letters, as in the old days, it still hurts.
 You’re rejected, no longer wanted for whatever reason.
 This form of blocking, which removes you from social media, however, is a kind of annihilation.
 It may not have been personal to the person who doesn’t want you in their life anymore, but it is deeply personal to the one who is ghosted.

 Ghosting Is A Necessity When Personal Safety Is At Stake